 Highlights include:

-• Appearing in the High Court led by Daniel Feetham K.C. and Rowan Pennington-Benton opposing interim injunctive relief and seeking reverse summary judgment and/or strike out on a claim valued at just under £3,000,000.
+• Momenta v Cheval Legal [2023] EWHC 2299 (Ch): Appearing in an application opposing interim injunctive relief and seeking reverse summary judgment and/or strike out on a claim valued at just under £3,000,000.
+Adam was led by Daniel Feetham K.C.

-• Appearing as sole counsel and successfully arguing a forum non conveniens point in a complex trust dispute: Scott & Ors v Walker & Ors [2024] EWHC 636 (Ch).
+• Scott & Ors v Walker & Ors [2024] EWHC 636 (Ch): appearing as sole counsel and successfully arguing a forum non conveniens point in a complex trust dispute

-• Advising on prospects of success in a claim alleging breach of a forex agreement valued at ca £1,500,000.
+• Instructed as first junior counsel in a claim alleging breach of a forex agreement valued at ca £1,500,000, led by Simon Davenport K.C, achieving successful commercial settlement.

-• Advising on service, merits and evidence in a subrogated claim by an insurer to recover their outlay in respect of a claim brought against their insured following an accident out of jurisdiction.
+• Advising, as sole counsel, on service, merits and evidence in a subrogated claim by an insurer to recover their outlay in respect of a claim brought against their insured following an accident out of jurisdiction.

-He was recently led as junior counsel in the Supreme Court by Peter Knox K.C. in the landmark appeal Lifestyle Equities C.V. and anor v Ahmed and anor [2024] UKSC 17.
+Adam additionally has extensive experience in company law matters.
+A particular highlight was being led as junior counsel in the Supreme Court by Peter Knox K.C. in the landmark appeal Lifestyle Equities C.V. and anor v Ahmed and anor [2024] UKSC 17.
 The case restates the law on directors’ duties, accessory liability and orders for an account of profits.
+He also has experience of working on unfair prejudice petitions, derivative claims, and contractual shareholder disputes.

 Further highlights include:

-• Drafting in a complex unfair prejudice petition involving allegations of conflicts of interest and breaches of statutory, fiduciary and common law director’s duties.
+• Advising and acting in various unfair prejudice petitions involving allegations of conflicts of interest and breaches of statutory, fiduciary and common law director’s duties.

-Adam’s expertise in public law matters is informed by his experience being led as junior counsel in numerous appeals before the Judicial Committee of the Privy Council.
-He is also a member of the Attorney General’s C-Panel of Junior Counsel to the Crown.
-Adam is ranked as a Rising Star (Tier 1) in the Legal 500 in the “Administrative and Human Rights Law” category.
+Adam’s broad expertise in public law matters is informed by his experience being led as junior counsel in numerous offshore appeals before the Judicial Committee of the Privy Council and his domestic work as sole and led counsel through his membership of the Attorney General’s C-Panel of Junior Counsel to the Crown.

 Highlights include:

-• Acting as junior counsel in an ongoing judicial review on behalf of the Department of Business and Trade and HM Treasury, concerning the implementation of the UK-Australian Free Trade Deal.
+• HM Treasury & Anor v Global Feedback Ltd [2025] EWCA Civ 624: acting as junior counsel in an ongoing judicial review on behalf of the Department of Business and Trade and HM Treasury, concerning the implementation of the UK-Australian Free Trade Deal, as well as the scope of the Aarhus Convention for costs protection in environmental claims.

 • John Mussington and anor v Development Control Authority and ors [2024] UKPC 3: The critical question in this appeal was whether the Eastern Caribbean Court of Appeal was correct to conclude that the Appellants did not have standing to pursue judicial review proceedings of the development permit for the construction of a new airport runway on the island of Barbuda.
 Adam appeared for the Appellants pro bono led by Marc Willers K.C. and Leslie Thomas K.C., supported by the Global Legal Action Network.